Content theory

-Content theory is a subset of motivational theories that try to define what motivates people.
-Content theories of motivation often describe a system of needs that motivate peoples' actions.
-While process theories of motivation attempt to explain how and why our motivations affect our behaviors, content theories of motivation attempt to define what those motives or needs are.
-Content theory includes the work of David McClelland, Abraham Maslow and other psychologists.
+Content theories are theories about the internal factors that motivate people.
+They typically focus on the goals that people aim to achieve and the needs, drives, and desires that influence their behavior.
+Content theories contrast with process theories, which examine the cognitive, emotional, and decision-making processes that underlie human motivation.
+Influential content theories are Maslow's hierarchy of needs, Frederick Herzberg's two-factor theory, and David McClelland's learned needs theory.

 McGregor's Theory X and Theory Y

 Douglas McGregor proposed two different motivational theories.
 Managers tend to believe one or the other and treat their employees accordingly.
 Theory X states that employees dislike and try to avoid work, so they must be coerced into doing it.
 Most workers do not want responsibilities, lack ambition, and value job security more than anything else.

 McGregor personally held that the more optimistic theory, Y, was more valid.
 This theory holds that employees can view work as natural, are creative, can be self-motivated, and appreciate responsibility.
 This type of thinking is popular now, with people becoming more aware of the productivity of self-empowered work teams.